Walter Goffart: Theories on Barbarians and the Fall of Rome

-Goffart also argues that the use of terms like "German" and "Germanic" to refer to all northern European barbarians in late antiquity has had serious implications for the understanding of events, implying that there was a one-to-one confrontation of Germanic barbarians against Roman civilization.
+Goffart also argued that the use of terms like "German" and "Germanic" to refer to all northern European barbarians in late antiquity has had serious implications for the understanding of events, implying that there was a one-to-one confrontation of Germanic barbarians against Roman civilization.
 However, even if the barbarians spoke languages in the same family there is no evidence of them being united in any non-linguistic way.
 Instead, the barbarians "existed in small fragmented groups and had no mechanism for united action".

-Among his more detailed theories is the idea that the Western Roman Empire did not collapse as such, but settled "barbarians" using older Roman systems for accommodating military units.
-To the extent that they were greedy and oppressive, Goffart argued that this was "in the finest tradition of the law-abiding Roman countryside [...] it created rural tyrants".
+Among his more detailed theories was the idea that the Western Roman Empire did not collapse as such, but settled "barbarians" using older Roman systems for accommodating military units.
+To the extent that they were greedy and oppressive, Goffart argued that it was "in the finest tradition of the law-abiding Roman countryside [...] it created rural tyrants".

-Goffart has also stressed Roman continuity after the fall of the Western Roman Empire, arguing that the "Germans" are first found in the Carolingian age, when a tradition of having a separate king for Frankish-ruled territories east of the Rhine started.
+Goffart stressed Roman continuity after the fall of the Western Roman Empire, arguing that the "Germans" are first found in the Carolingian age, when a tradition of having a separate king for Frankish-ruled territories east of the Rhine started.

 More recently, the concept of a "Germanic" proto-Europe spread from Germanic studies to early medieval European studies, and was "recast in terms borrowed from constructionist anthropological approaches to ethnicity" into a "vision of an early Europe that was culturally and politically committed to ethnic politics", and Goffart criticized this trend in Barbarian Tides (2006), a work which was "more explicitly concerned than the earlier books with the historiographic framework that has shaped modern interpretations of the period".

-Personal life
+Personal life and death

-Goffart has two children from his first marriage.
-He has been married to the medievalist Roberta Frank since 1977.
+Goffart had two children, Vivian and Andrea, from his first marriage, and one granddaughter, Eva.
+He had been married to Roberta Frank, a medievalist, since 1977.
+He died in New Haven, Connecticut on February 14, 2025, at the age of 90.